This post contains affiliate links. See my disclosure policy here.

 Cocktail History

-The San Francisco is a classic cocktail that was first published in the Café Royal Cocktail Book by William J. Tarling and the United Kingdom Bartenders Guild in 1937.
+The San Francisco is a classic cocktail that was created in the 1930s and was first published in the Café Royal Cocktail Book by William J. Tarling and the United Kingdom Bartenders Guild.
 It’s traditionally made with equal-parts sloe gin, dry vermouth, and sweet vermouth, and it’s paired with a few dashes of both aromatic and orange bitters for extra flavor and balance.

 Cocktail Ingredients